K-Phillips404/technical-writing-portfolio/UserIDMismatch.md

 1. The tool reconnects the user to the original OneDrive site.
     - Ensure the user can access their documents.
     - If they can, no further action is required.
-    - If they can not, proceed to Method 2.
+    - If they cannot, proceed to Method 2.
 2. The tool will ask if you want to disconnect the old ID.
     - If this outcome arises, do the following:
          1. Back up the user's documents
          2. Allow the tool to disconnect the old ID.
          3. Test the user's access
          4. Restore documents if necessary
-         5. If the user can not view shared documents, proceed to Method 2.
+         5. If the user cannot view shared documents, proceed to Method 2.
 3. The tool returns an error message.
     - Usually, "The site could not be found."